wchiquito/jj-for-everyone.github.io/src/initialize.md

 You should never manipulate files in these directories directly!
 Their content is a well-structured database.
 If you corrupt the database format, you might completely brick the repository.
-We'll talk about a second layer of backup later.
+We'll talk about a second layer of backup in [chapter 7](./remotes.md).
 ```

 Files and directories staring with a dot are hidden by default, but you can verify they were created with `ls -a`: